AndrzejLach89/Set-Creator-CLI/README.md

 Features:
   - Record library
-    Add your songs to the library and export the library to JSON file, so you can use it in the future.
+    Add your songs to the records library and export the library to JSON file, so you can use it in the future.
   - Setlist
-    Add songs of your choice from your library to the setlist, control setlist time.
-    Manage song order in the setlist.
-    Export/import your setlist to JSON, so you can use it in the future.
-    Save your setlist to txt or pdf file.
+    Add songs of your choice from your library to the setlist, control setlist time, manage song order in the setlist, export/import your setlist to JSON, so you can use it in the future, save your setlist to txt or pdf file.